AdamCassidy/Portfolio/README.md

 ## PyBraid
 https://github.com/AdamCassidy/PyBraid
-A software library that contains various and unique data structures and algorithms.
+This is a Python library, made with unit testing and test-driven development, that holds various unique object-oriented programming data structures and algorithms.

-### What I learned
+### Skills gained
 * Data structures
 * Sorting algorithms
 * Python